SU-JIAYUAN/academic-website/content/home/accomplishments.md

   - certificate_url: https://maiimg.com/dec/k96449795774@pdf
     date_end: ''
     date_start: '2022-06-01'
     description: 'The global winning of the Finalist Award was less than 2%.
 Matthew's team was the only Finalist among Fuzhou University in 2022.
-Matt. was the team leader and responsible for model construction and algorithm implementation based on "Study on the Dynamic Forest Carbon Sequestration"'
+Matt. was the team leader and responsible for model construction and algorithm implementation based on the Dynamic Forest Carbon Sequestration'
     organization: COMAP
     organization_url: https://www.comap.com/contests/mcm-icm
     title: Finalist of the Mathematical Contest in Modeling